fielddaylab/jo_wilder/README.md

 1. Original
 2. Restructured to flatten logging objects (which originally contained many sub-objects)
 3. Simple log now sends player_id (if present) from the URL to log.php (9/24/2019)
+4. Change name, type, and subtype to representitive strings instead of numbers (11/12/2019)

 ### Event Categories
 0. [checkpoint](#checkpoint)